 Sari’s daily work is to figure out how people become inspired to make a change and how small actions become habits.
-She works in the Resource-wise citizen team looking for agile ways to test new operating models through experimentations and strives to gain a better understanding of what it is that motivates us all to make our everyday life more sustainable.
+She works in the Sustainable everyday life team looking for agile ways to test new operating models through experimentations and strives to gain a better understanding of what it is that motivates us all to make our everyday life more sustainable.

 Sari has several years’ experience in human-centric design in the development of different activities.
 The culture of experimentation, sustainable development and making a change at the grassroots level are currently her main interests.
 Previously, Sari has worked as a business management consultant and has been involved in developing working life by means of design thinking.
 She has studied at Lappeenranta University of Technology and at the University of Cambridge.